 "It'll be our first date," I told him playfully and smirked at him then fluttered my eyelids, "But you'll have to buy the sweets,"

 "Sure thing," He winked at me and went off.
 We got to the cinema, and Robert's rounded us up into a group.

 "Right, so tickets have all been bought.
 Make sure you get one from one of the Counsellor's or CIT's.
 We are in Screen Three," He told us, "If you want sweets, groups of five may go with one of the supervisors,"

 "I want popcorn," Matty piped up from my elbow and was surrounded by a group of his age group.
 Robert's handed out the tickets and then I took my little group of five up to the counter to order sweets.
-We moved through the line quickly and I ordered their sweets for them and ushered them up the stairs into Screen Three.
-Robert was at the door making sure all the kids got in.
-As we entered, I was abandoned by Matty and his friends so I looked around to see Mac and a full row, then noticed Tobi had an empty seat next to him.
-I settled in and he gave me a grin.
+We moved through the line quickly, and I ordered their sweets for them and ushered them up to the stairs into Screen Three.
+Robert was at the door, making sure all the kids got in.
+As we entered, I was abandoned by Matty and his friends, so I looked around to see Mac and a full row, then noticed Tobi had an empty seat next to him.
+I settled in, and he gave me a grin.

 "Shook off your followers then?"

-"When they want something, they can't get enough of me, but when I'm not needed I'm like yesterday's trash," I quipped.
-The theatre begun to darken and Tobi watched the adverts so seriously, I almost laughed.
-After the commercials, there came the trailers for new films then the movie began and I rested my arm on the rest.
-The film started off well, but my thoughts were occupied elsewhere; I wondered what was going on with Tobi and why Mac seemed so concerned.
+"When they want something, they can't get enough of me, but when I'm not neede, I'm like yesterday's trash," I quipped.
+The theatre began to darken, and Tobi watched the adverts so seriously, I almost laughed.
+After the commercials, there came the trailers for new films then the movie began, and I rested my arm on the rest.
+The film started well, but my thoughts were occupied elsewhere; I wondered what was going on with Tobi and why Mac seemed so concerned.

 Two hours later we emerged to a fully darkened night.
 I was following behind a group of kids.